IBook for Educators and Parents:

 Module 2 - Birth to 8: Testing, therapies, pre-school, special education academics, early math interventions, teaching literacy, social skills, behavioral interventions

-Module 3 -Ages 9-14: Academic interventions, social studies and science approaches, organization, adolescent concerns, homework management, friendship issues, middle school issues
+Module 3 -Ages 9-14: Academic interventions, social studies and science approaches, organization, adolescent concerns, homework management, friendship issues, middle school issues (SOLD OUT)

 Module 4 -Ages 15 to Adult: High school coursework, transition, work experiences, driving, graduation issues, accessing adult services, college, IDEA law issues, mental health concerns